RickyShiJs/vue-tagcloud/README.md

 Easy create tagcloud or wordcloud in Vue

 ## How to Use
+Code writted by ES6, so you'd better use it in Vue + Babel + webpack.

 ### Import the Vue into your page
 ``` javascript